lhw-1/rgbd-pathfinder/README.md

 ## Running the Standalone RGBD-Pathfinder

 1. Copy the inputs into the `data/inputs/` directory.
 Currently, only images (.jpg / .png) are supported.
-2. Run the command `sh bin/run_demo.sh [IMAGE NAME WITH FILE EXTENSION] [GOAL X-COORDINATE] [GOAL Y-COORDINATE]`.
+2. Run the command `sh bin/run.sh [IMAGE NAME WITH FILE EXTENSION]`.
-* E.g. `sh bin/run.sh test.jpg 100 100`
+* E.g. `sh bin/run.sh test.jpg`
-3. The results will be stored in the `data/rgbdp_outputs` directory once the script finishes running.
+3. The results will be stored in the `data/rgbdp_outputs/` directory once the script finishes running.

 The script is also available as a ROS Node [here](https://github.com/lhw-1/rgbd-pathfinder-ros).
 This allows the script to be used in conjunction with ROS to issue appropriate commands to the robot agent.